Raspberry Pi

 /bin – Binaries

-The binaries folder contains the executable files of Linux shell commands.
-Inside this directory, you can find ls.exe, cd.exe, pwd.exe, rm.exe, and etc. It is called binaries because most programs here are in binary format.
+The binaries folder holds the executable files for the Linux shell commands.
+Look inside and you’ll find ls.exe, cd.exe, pwd.exe, rm.exe, and so on.
+It’s called binaries because most of the programs in here are in binary format.

 /boot – Boot files

-The boot files folder contains the kernel, the boot image, and the boot loader.
-The kernel is an OS subcomponent that makes computer hardware work.
-The boot image is an initial file that is mounted to install the kernel.
-Lastly, the boot loader loads the kernel to start the computer.
+The boot files folder holds the kernel, the boot image, and the boot loader.
+The kernel is the OS piece that gets your hardware working.
+The boot image is the first file mounted to install the kernel.
+And the boot loader loads the kernel to start the computer.

 /dev – Device files

-The device files folder contains files that represent hardware.
-For instance, /dev/usb represents your USB, /dev/dsp for your speaker, and /dev/hda1 and /dev/hda2 acts as stand-in files for the first and second partition of your computer.
+The device files folder holds files that stand in for hardware.
+So /dev/usb is your USB, /dev/dsp is your speaker, and /dev/hda1 and /dev/hda2 stand in for the first and second partition of your computer.

 • /dev/null: can delete any file